matt-savvy/blog/posts/2024/05-30-My-Theory-of-Burnout.md

 Or maybe it's more of an individual issue.
 You've got a lot of things on your plate, and a hundred more on deck.
-None of these are tracked anywhere, there's no way to get a sense of what you actual obligations are.
+None of these are tracked anywhere, there's no way to get a sense of what your actual obligations are.

 This haze of things on the to-do list follows you around and contributes to overall unease and inability to focus.